Police ID skeletal remains found in Branson - NewsBreak

 Police ID skeletal remains found in Branson

 BRANSON, Mo.
-(AP) — Branson police say skeletal remains found last week in a wooded area were those of David Koenig, an...greatbendpost.com
+(AP) — Branson police say skeletal remains found last week in a wooded area were those of David Koenig, an...hayspost.com

 BRANSON, Mo.
-(AP) — Branson police say skeletal remains found last week in a wooded area were those of David Koenig, an...greatbendpost.com
+(AP) — Branson police say skeletal remains found last week in a wooded area were those of David Koenig, an...hayspost.com

 Comments / 0